Peace in Bethel Ministry

 You must have a clean heart

-“Who may ascend into the Hill of the Lord?
-Or who may stand in His holy Place?
-He who has clean hands and a pure heart, who has not lifted up his soul to an idol, nor sworn deceitfully.”
+God is Holy and perfect, and sinful people cannot approach Him or come near His Holy Temple.
+In Psalm 24:3-4, David poses two profound questions: "Who may ascend into the Hill of the Lord?
+Or who may stand in His holy Place?"
+The answer reveals that it is he who has clean hands and a pure heart, who has not lifted up his soul to an idol, nor sworn deceitfully.
+These criteria highlight the importance of faith in our spiritual growth and connection to God.

 You must be obedient: